dtcaciuc/conecerto_scoreboard/README.md

 published to one location as live results but are also exported after the event is over to another one.

-The command takes the same environment variable configuration as the main scoreboard program.
+The command takes the same environment variable configuration as the main program.

 Just like when running the server, it's recommended to create a wrapper batch file which will allow you to configure the publisher with environment variables.